Skip to main content

 • Invalid JSON: If using json type, ensure the value is valid JSON.

-• Unexpected output: Double-check the data type and value.
+• Unexpected output: Double-check the data type, value, and attached files.

 • Downstream errors: Errors in downstream nodes may be caused by incorrect or missing input.